AleDifa/Facebook_Ads_Dataset_Data-Analyst/README.md

 Though we can get more conversion by targeting 30-39 and 40-49, in there range of 30-49 the age 30,31,32, 40 convert much more.<br>
 The number of ads are also different. but we focus the budget for 30-39 and 18-29, this last range of data generate low conversion.<br>
 Campaign 916 and 1178 have the same age conversion and cost.<br>

+## FINAL REPORT

+    The ideal campaign for the most efficient results can be created with the following metrics:
+    Gender : M
+    Age : 30 to 49
+    Interest Match : People who like Being Patriotic and Black Matters
+    Location: United States / Baltimore Maryland; Ferguson, St. Louis Missouri; Cleveland Ohio comunication : News Feed on desktop/mobile or Instagram Feed